 You can click to remove each of the sets of data in the color-coded key to the right of the graph.
 If you click Amazon, Marketplace New, Marketplace Used, and Sales Rank, you’re left with a plain white graph with no lines or shading.

 If you click to add back the Amazon data, now you will see orange shading that indicates when Amazon has had the item in stock.
 If the area is orange, Amazon is in stock.
 Wherever you see white gaps on the graph, Amazon is out of stock.
-Watch what happens to the graph when you click on the different date ranges to show the bigger picture of how often Amazon is in or out of stock on the item.
+If you click on the different date ranges you can have Keepa display how often Amazon is in or out of stock on the item.

 Be sure to check out this screen capture video we made to show a basic walk-through of how Keepa works.
-Also, don’t forget to subscribe to the Full-Time FBA YouTube channel for notifications when we add new videos (1-2 times a week).
+The video is a few years old, but is still very applicable to Keepa today.
+Also, don’t forget to subscribe to the Full-Time FBA YouTube channel for notifications when we add new videos (very often).
+I plan on updating the video below soon, so bookmark this page if you want to come back and see the updated video when I do that.

-I want to encourage you today if you’re making sourcing decisions without using historical sales rank and pricing data from Keepa or CamelCamelCamel — there is a better way to buy Amazon FBA inventory!
+I want to encourage you today if you’re making sourcing decisions without using historical sales rank and pricing data from Keepa — there is a better way to buy Amazon FBA inventory!
 You can make smarter sourcing decisions.
-Your business will hugely benefit if you take the time to learn how to use both Keepa and CamelCamelCamel.
+Your business will hugely benefit if you take the time to learn how to use Keepa the right way.

-This blog post is just scratching the surface on what I can teach you about Keepa.
 To find out everything there is to know about using Keepa to make smart sourcing decisions, be sure to check out our course, The Reseller’s Guide to How to Keepa Camel: Using Amazon Sales History to Make Smart Sourcing Decisions.
-This course is a combo ebook and video course where I walk you through everything you need to know to make sense of both CamelCamelCamel and Keepa in ways you’ve never thought of.
+This course is a combo ebook and video course where I walk you through everything you need to know to make sense of Keepa in ways you’ve never thought of.

 How about you?
 Do you use Keepa?
 What is your favorite thing about Keepa?
 I’d love to hear from you in the comments below.